 Just because you’re stuck inside doesn’t mean you can’t enjoy being outside….
 No, really.
 The Westchester Parks Department is keeping most of its public trails and spaces open, social distancing permitted, but it’s also developed some really cool online content to help you stay connected to Mother Earth:

-Muscoot Farm is also bringing back its weekly Farmers’ Market starting Sunday, May 17 from 10 a.m. to 2:30 p.m., albeit with some pretty strict social distancing guidelines, including mandatory masks and gloves, verification of online registration, limited shopping time, directional flow, and more.
+Muscoot Farm has brought back its weekly Farmers’ Market on Sundays from 10 a.m. to 2:30 p.m., albeit with some pretty strict social distancing guidelines, including mandatory masks and gloves, verification of online registration, limited shopping time, directional flow, and more.

 Listen, we love potatoes.
 Fried, mashed, roasted … the only kind we don’t like is couch.
 Unfortunately, when your commute is from the bedroom to the living room, you run the risk of becoming downright slothful.
 Luckily, Westchester’s trainers and fitness experts are pivoting from their now-closed gyms to the internet to get you pumped: